 Advanced Practice Physiotherapist: Provide assessment of your pain condition and help you understand your symptoms.
 Review your current management strategies and offer input from our team if appropriate or redirect your care.

-Physiotherapy: This will be different from traditional physiotherapy and will look at your day-to-day function and pain management strategies.
-It does not involve passive therapy such as massage or acupuncture, but instead will focus on helping you understand your condition and become confident to self-manage your pain.
+Physiotherapist: This is different from traditional physiotherapy and will look at your day-to-day function and pain management strategies.
+It does not involve passive hands-on therapy, but instead will focus on helping you understand your condition and become confident to self-manage your pain.

-Psychology: This can help you change your relationship with pain so that it has less impact on your life and you can return to doing the things that are important to you.
+Psychologist: This can help you change your relationship with pain so that it has less impact on your life, and you can return to doing the things that are important to you.
 It can also help you to cope with the emotional impact of living with pain.

-Exercise Therapist: To help support you with exercise and fitness despite pain.
+Exercise Therapist: To help support you with exercise and fitness in the presence of pain.